-New Admission Requirements 2023-2024: Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree in addition to supervised practice from an ACEND accredited program in order to be eligible to take the registration examination to become a registered dietitian (RD).
+New Admission Requirements 2023-2024: Effective Jan.
+1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree in addition to supervised practice from an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited program in order to be eligible to take the registration examination to become a registered dietitian (RD).

 Applicants participating in the spring 2023 dietetic internship match for UC San Diego Health will be required to have completed a minimum of a master’s degree prior to the start of the internship to be eligible for admission.